 - Neglectful Procedures.
 Complex procedures take skill and dedication.
 It’s not unheard of for some surgeries to last long hours, so surgeons and surgical teams need to be prepared to handle a situation like that.
 When a single person on a surgical team commits a negligent act, the patient’s life is at risk.
 For example, the anesthesiologist needs to remain focused during the entire procedure to ensure the patient is properly sedated.
 If they get distracted, the patient could receive too much or too little medication.
 Too much anesthesia has the potential to result in oxygen deprivation and death.
-Too little could cause unnecessary pain or awareness of what’s going on during the surgery.
+On the other hand, too little could cause unnecessary pain or awareness of what’s going on during the surgery.

 - Drug or Alcohol Use.
 It’s no secret the medical profession is stressful.
 Unfortunately, not all doctors and medical staff handle that stress in positive, healthy ways.
 According to research published in October 2013 in the Journal of Addiction Medicine, 69% of interviewed physicians admitted to abusing prescription drugs.
 All of those interviewed were monitored by their state physician health programs for problems relating to alcohol and drug abuse.
 Concerning motivation, most said they turned to prescription drugs to relieve stress and physical or emotional pain.
 If a physician is under the influence of drugs or alcohol while practicing medicine, they are putting their patients’ lives at risk.